Mozilla-Ocho/formulaic-node/README.md

 # Formulaic API Client

 This is a Node/JavaScript library for interacting with the Formulaic API.
-It provides a simple way to send requests like inference (i.e. promping a large language model), getting prompts from a formula and more to make using generative AI a breeze in your project.
+It provides a simple way to send requests like inference (i.e. prompting a large language model), getting prompts from a formula and more to make using generative AI a breeze in your project.

+## Getting Started

+1. **Create a Formulaic Account:** Sign up for a free Formulaic account at [https://formulaic.app](https://formulaic.app).
+2. **Generate an API Key:** Go to your profile page at [https://formulaic.app/profile#api-key](https://formulaic.app/profile#api-key) and create a new API key.
+You'll need this key to authenticate with the Formulaic API.

 ## Installation